ChristianGleitzman/Movie-Rankings/README.md

 - The program starts with a list of movies and their attributes (e.g. title, year, director, etc.) which have been scraped from a movie database website.
 Each movie is saved to a database and initializes the Elo rating for each movie to 1500.

-- The program then prompts the user to compare two movies and input their opinion on which movie is better using a user interface created using PyQt5.
+- The program will then prompt the user to compare two movies and input their opinion on which movie is better using a user interface created using PyQt5.

 - Based on the user's input, the program updates the Elo ratings of the two movies using the Elo rating system formula and saves these changes to the database.